Catena-Media/Dtective/_docs/installation.md

 ---
  You have the boilerplate code from the [Dtective-boilerplate](https://github.com/Catena-Media/Dtective-boilerplate) repository.

- Now let's add just a few more things to our misterious case:
+ Now let's add just a few more things to our mysterious case:

 * [Java JDK 11](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html)